Updated on August 27, 2019 | Parts of Speech

 Note that some adjectives lack this characteristic.
 However, this is not because it breaks the rules of English grammar.
 Certain adjectives–called absolute adjectives–just don’t make sense if they are intensified.
 An example of an absolute adjective is stolen.
 Either something is stolen, or it isn’t, and no one would ever say that something of theirs was “very stolen” from them.
 Therefore, even though such words lack this characteristic of adjectives, they are still classified as adjectives.

 To reinforce this idea, notice how, unlike two, stolen gets placed after the intensifier — not before it — if it is part of a list of adjectives.

 Correct: He drives a really small, new, stolen car.”

 (Most) adjectives can take plain, comparative, and superlative forms.

-In other words, adjectives can take the suffixes -er and –est, or they can have the words more and most placed in front of them for comparative purposes.
-(Absolute adjectives are again excepted.)
+In other words, adjectives can take the suffixes -er and –est, or they can have the words more and most placed in front of them.
+(Absolute adjectives are again an exception.)

-Obviously, the word two does not have this characteristic–nothing can have more “two-ness” than something else.
-One cannot say, “He drives twoer (or more two) cars than I do.”
+The word two does not have this characteristic because nothing can have more “two-ness” than something else.

 Aarts, B. (2011).
 Oxford modern English grammar.
 New York, NY: Oxford University Press.